Revenue

 Runway's full-stack approach—developing proprietary models while building specialized editing tools—positions it to become the central platform for AI-powered creative work beyond video.

-Runway's API strategy enables integration of its technology into third-party applications, creating an ecosystem effect similar to what Figma achieved in design.
+Runway's API strategy enables integration of its technology into third-party applications, with Adobe's multi-year partnership as the most significant distribution milestone to date.
 As AI-powered creativity becomes mainstream, Runway could capture significant value as the infrastructure layer for next-generation creative tools.

 Risks